 Consultations, observations and review meetings evaluate the effectiveness of the provision and the impact on the child's progress.
-Parents are provided with information about the impact of the support and provided, enabling them to be involved in planning next steps.
+Success will be evaluated utilising a variety of qualitative and quantitative data and overall, against progress in their learning outcomes, as measured by AFL (Assessment for Learning) and termly assessments.
+Parents are provided with information about the impact of the support provided, enabling them to be involved in planning next steps.
 The views of the child are taken into account where appropriate.